Farming in Amish Country

 Reasons include farmland becoming too expensive or scarce, large families making providing farms for all sons (a traditional practice) difficult, and the popularity and development of various businesses among the Amish, including construction, woodworking, and manufacturing.

 Some Amish have started low-acreage, intensive produce farms as an alternative to the traditional dairy.
 Others raise a variety of animals, including poultry, deer, and hogs.
+Of course, gardening remains a mainstay for nearly all Amish families, regardless of their main occupations.
 Read more.

 No. In fact, most foods raised by the Amish are actually not organic.
 This often surprises outsiders.
 However, organic farming, while it has taken hold in recent years in some communities, is not the way Amish have traditionally farmed.